Why the breakout director of the Oscar-nominated short "Bao" gave her sweet dumpling a dark twist.

 Or not.
 In the film, the bao—which is a Chinese word for bun or dumpling—comes to life and grows up right before its mother’s eyes.
 But there’s a dark twist.
 After the Pixar short first screened for audiences at the theater to see Incredibles 2 in June, it received mixed responses from folks who were startled by the unexpected turn of events, and didn’t quite understand the story—or the culture behind it.

-For the latest episode of Bite podcast, I caught up with director Domee Shi at the Pixar Studios in Emeryville, California, to ask about her inspiration for Bao, and why she leaned into her experience as an Asian immigrant kid when crafting the fantastical tale.
+For the latest episode of the Bite podcast, I caught up with director Domee Shi at the Pixar Studios in Emeryville, California, to ask about her inspiration for Bao, and why she leaned into her experience as an Asian immigrant kid when crafting the fantastical tale.

 Note: The following contains spoilers.